Rokiis1/roadmap/8.Module/static_techniques.md

 3. **Individual Review:** Each reviewer independently examines the documents for potential issues.
 They may use techniques like checklist-based reviewing or scenario-based reviewing to guide their examination.

 4. **Review Meeting:** The reviewers meet to discuss their findings.
-Any disagreements or misunderstandings are resolved, and the team agrees on the issues that need to be addressed.
+Any disagreements or misunderstandings are resolved.

 5. **Rework:** Based on the review meeting, necessary changes are made to the documents or code.

 6. **Follow-up:** The changes are verified to ensure they've been correctly implemented and have resolved the identified issues.
-The review process is also evaluated to identify any improvements that can be made for future reviews.

 ### Review Types